Complaining about a bailiff to CIVEA

 Commentary from Bailiff Advice Online

 If you are considering making a formal complaint to CIVEA regarding the conduct of a bailiff company (or bailiff) and wish to discuss whether or not this is the correct procedure, please feel free to contact us in confidence.
 You can email a question to us using our online Enquiry Form.
-Alternatively, can contact our helpline.
+Alternatively, can contact our free helpline.
 Details are on our Contact page.